-Raw denim should be washed alone because it will lose dye, especially during the first six or more washings.
+Raw denim should be washed alone because it will bleed dye, especially during the first six or more washings.
 After you submerge the denim in the water and detergent, give it a good swish and allow it to soak for about ten minutes.

 Drain the soapy water and refill the tub with clean, cool water.
 Add one-half cup distilled white vinegar to the rinse water (or rinse cycle if using a washer) to help remove any detergent residue that will leave the fabric stiff and attract more soil.

 Gently squeeze the rinse water through the fabric.
 Refrain from wringing or excessively squeezing.
 If you are using a washer, set the cycle to the lowest final spin speed.

 Allow Raw Denim to Air-Dry

 Use a thick towel or a large basin to transfer the denim to a clothesline or drying rack.
 Allow the garment to dry inside out and away from direct sunlight or a heat source.
 While the fabric is still slightly damp, turn the garment right side out and smooth out wrikles to complete the drying process.

 Storing Raw Denim

 The best way to store raw denim is by hanging.
 While many people typically fold and store their jeans and denim in a dresser, the constant creasing and folding can wear down raw denim more quickly.

 Raw denim can be prone to fading and, despite its durability, tears.
 Fading can be reduced by extending the amount of time between washes, using dark color formulated detergent, and washing denim alone.
 Wear and tear can be fixed with a little DIY sewing or by a tailor.